 Paid summer research opportunities

 Carthage offers students paid summer research positions through the Summer Undergraduate Research Experience.
 A hallmark of the Carthage education since the 1990s, SURE offers students in all majors the opportunity to engage in collaborative full-time research with professors.
 Students work closely with a faculty mentor on campus for 10 weeks, receiving a stipend and research budget.
-More than 50 students were selected for the SURE program in 2017.

 Research internships at regional and national universities